-1. Staff continuing professional development (CPD): research shows that the biggest difference is made by applying consistently key teaching approaches such as: a carefully planned curriculum with clearly sequenced lessons with the teaching of key concepts, vocabulary development, feedback and learning to learn.
+1. Staff continuing professional development (CPD): research shows that the biggest difference is made by applying consistently key teaching approaches such as: a carefully planned curriculum with clearly sequenced lessons with the teaching of key concepts and literacy development through the "KES" lesson structure.
 Our comprehensive CPD program will focus on these areas.